Learn about the five types of hand eczema, how doctors diagnose it, current treatment options, as well as medications in development.

 Itch is a major symptom of all seven types of eczema.
 It can keep people awake at night, trigger or worsen flares and lead to mental health difficulties such as irritability, depression and anxiety.

 Recent research into the causes of pruritus may lead to new treatments in the near future.
 In the meantime, it can be managed in a number of ways, ranging from oatmeal baths to prescription medications.
-For more information on pruritus, and how to relieve it, check out “The Complex Science Behind Itch in Atopic Dermatitis” and “Managing Itch.”
+For more information on pruritus, and how to relieve it, check out our articles on “The Complex Science Behind Itch in Atopic Dermatitis” and “Managing Itch.”

 According to Dr. Yu, lichenification (lai-ken-uh-fi-KAY-shuhn) “is a telltale sign for the dermatologist that the area has been itchy for a long time, and the patient has been scratching and itching for a long time.”